sparc-cyber/File-Integrity-Checker-Tool/README.md

 - Runs in a continuous monitoring loop, comparing the current hash of each monitored file to the last known hash in the database every 30 seconds.
 &nbsp;

-If a hash mismatch is detected, the tool alerts the user with responsive Tkinter notifications that repeat every minute until the file is reverted to its saved state.
-This tool is ideal for environments where file integrity is critical, providing prompt notifications of any unauthorized changes and keeping a record of hash history for each monitored file.